Patashu/break_eternity.js/README.md

 A Javascript numerical library to represent numbers as large as 10^^1e308 and as 'small' as 10^-(10^^1e308).
 This is a sequel to break_infinity.js, my other library which maxes out at 1e1e308 ( https://github.com/Patashu/break_infinity.js ) and its C# port ( https://github.com/Razenpok/BreakInfinity.cs ).
 Despite handling a wider range of numbers, execution time is comparable (within 2x/0.5x as fast as break_infinity.js in testing) and it has the same interface, so it can be used as a drop-in replacement for break_infinity.js and decimal.js.

-Now with arbitrary real height and base handling in your favourite hyper 4 operators (tetrate, iterated exponentiation, iterated logarithm, super logarithm, super root) and even in pentate (if you want to do that for some reason)!
-Using an analytic approximation for bases <= 10, but linear approximation for bases > 10 (but there's options to use the linear approximation everywhere if you need consistent behavior).
+Now with arbitrary real height and base handling in your favourite hyper 4 operators (tetrate, iterated exponentiation, iterated logarithm, super logarithm, super root) and even in hyper 5 operators (though hyper 5 operators quickly exceed the library's number limits)!
+Using an analytic approximation for bases <= 10, but linear approximation for bases > 10 (but there's options to use the linear approximation everywhere if you need consistent behavior) for hyper 4 operators.

 The internal representation is as follows: `Decimal.fromComponents(sign, layer, mag)` === `sign*10^10^10^ ... (layer times) mag`.
 So a layer 0 number is just `sign*mag`, a layer 1 number is `sign*10^mag`, a layer 2 number is `sign*10^10^mag`, and so on.
 If `layer > 0` and `mag < 0`, then the number's exponent is negative, e.g. `sign*10^-10^10^10^ ... mag`.